rainbow-me/rainbow/src/react-native-animated-charts/README.md

 ## `simplifyData(data, pickRange = 10, includeExtremes = true)`
-This helper takes only one points per `pickRange`.
+This helper takes only one point per `pickRange`.
 Might be useful for very dense data.
 If it's important, it's possible to include extremes with the `includeExtremes` flag.
 E.g.

 `pickRange = 3, includeExtremes = true`